ChristopherPH/TBR-csharp/TheBlackRoom.WinForms/Helpers/ListViewHelpers/ListViewOwnerDraw/README.txt

   Would be nice to ownerdraw a single details column Can't change the default highlight colours

+BUGS:
+  [View==Details && ShowItemTooltips==True && FullRowSelect==True OwnerDraw==True]
+    Hovering over any column of a selected item clears the contents of the other columns This does not occur when ShowItemTooltips==false or FullRowSelect==false This does occur when the listview is focused or not focused

 Differences from stock listview:
   Selection rectangle and focus rectangle is full item bounds, not just the text bounds Tile text is always the full width (see below)